stadtwald/ubersession/README.md

 One domain name is specified as the "authority".
 As the workflow progresses, a session token is first generated and stored as a cookie under the authority domain.
 Then, tokens specifying the same session ID are replicated to other participating domains as necessary.

 When a shared session is being initialised for the first time, the ubersession server generates a random UUID to serve as the session ID.
 It then signs this along with an expiry timestamp and a domain name.
 The result is a bearer token which authorises the holder to act in that session under the specified domain.
-(This means that you can allow untrusted web apps to participate in the shared session.
-Reverse proxies used must still be trusted by default, but this canbe changed by specifying "host restrictions" using the `--host-restrictions-file` option.)
+(This means that you can allow untrusted web apps to participate in the shared session.)

 When a web app wishes to determine what session it is a part of, it looks up the token in the cookies sent to it, parses the token, and validates it.
 Note that the web app must do the validation itself; it should never blindly trust that a token is valid.
 Tokens are constructed to be easy to validate in most popular programming languages.